 - Bison Viewing: You are invited to view Midewin’s bison herd, but the herd grazes in a large pasture so we can’t guarantee you can get up-close-and-personal.
 We recommend you bring binoculars, just in case.

 - Biking, Hiking, and Running: Midewin boasts an expansive 22-mile trail system, 12 of which are for hiking only.
-We recommend starting at the the Iron Bridge Trailhead to view the bison via the Henslow Trail and to see former U.S. Army bunkers via the Route 63 Interim Trail.
+We recommend starting at the the Iron Bridge Trailhead to view the bison and to see former U.S. Army bunkers via the Group 63 Interim Trail.
+Some of the best views at Midewin are along the Henslow Trail.
 Cyclists can also make use of many of these trails.
 For more information, take a look at the current trail map.

 - Horseback Riding: Trails are shared between hikers, bikers, and horseback riders.
 The Henslow Trail is a crushed limestone screened trail, while most other trails are on old road beds.
 Horseback riders are welcome to enjoy the multi-use trails through the tallgrass prairie.